hm-bilal2/Tic-Tac-Toe_WS/README.md

 `npm install`<br>
 `tsc`<br>
 5. If you get message as `tsc is not recognized as an internal or external command` then you need to run `npm install -g typescript` test by running command `tsc --version`
+6. After running tsc you might get the following error `src/server.ts:63:43 - error TS2339: Property 'utf8Data' does not exist on type 'Message'.` Ignore this error and procede with step 7 and 8.
-6. To run the server run
+7. To run the server run
 `npm run srun`
-7. To run client run
+8. To run client run
 `npm run crun`.

 ### ENJOY!!!